open-policy-agent/opa/docs/docs/v0-upgrade/index.md

 documentation, Rego Playground, etc.

-In OPA v1.0 the `in`, `every`, `if` and `contains` keywords are part of the language by default and the `future.keywords` imports will become a no-op.
-A policy that makes use of these keywords, but doesn't import `future.keywords` is valid in OPA v1.0 but not in older versions of OPA.
+In OPA v1.0 the `in`, `every`, `if` and `contains` keywords are part of the language by default and importing these will become a no-op.
+A policy that makes use of these keywords, but doesn't import them is valid in OPA v1.0 but not in older versions of OPA.

 ### Enforce use of `if` and `contains` keywords in rule head declarations